fuchsia/gash/README.md

 all IDL declarations begin with solve the internal compatibility.
 You can similary invoke scripts with `CLI=` tag.)

-gash install a single binary: `gash.mjs` which is a rolled up an minified (`dist/gash.mjs`) which can be moved about anywhere and used, as is.
+gash installs a single binary: `gash.mjs` which is a rolled up and minified (`dist/gash.mjs`) which can be moved about anywhere and used, as is.

 ### Optional Dependencies
 gash has an _optional_ dependency on better-sqlite3.
 The intent is to